 Sanity checks

-In order to access the status of each server participating in the UCR Thread the following series of sanity checks were performed on each service.
+In order to access the status of each server participating in the UCR Thread, the following series of sanity checks were performed on each service:

-Retrieve the server’s capabilities document
+Retrieve the server’s capabilities document;

-Retrieve the server’s application schema
+Retrieve the server’s application schema;

 Retrieve 1 feature from a feature type offered by the server without any filter

-Retrieve 1 feature from the feature type used in (3) but include a bbox filter that contains the feature
+Retrieve 1 feature from the feature type used in (3) but include a bbox filter that contains the feature;

-Create a feature of one of the feature types offered by the server
+Create a feature of one of the feature types offered by the server;

-Do a GetfeatureById to retrieve the feature created in (5) and verify that the feature was created correctly
+Do a GetfeatureById to retrieve the feature created in (5) and verify that the feature was created correctly;

-Update the feature created in 5 and change the value of one of its properties
+Update the feature created in 5 and change the value of one of its properties;

-Do a GetfeatureById to retrieve the feature updated in (6) and verify that the properties’ value was updated correctly
+Do a GetfeatureById to retrieve the feature updated in (6) and verify that the properties’ value was updated correctly;

-Delete the feature created in step 5
+Delete the feature created in step 5; and

-Do a GetFeatureById on the feature created in
+Do a GetFeatureById on the feature created in step 5.

 Tests 1 thru 4 were executed on all the servers and the results are presented in Table 3a.

+Table 3a – Results of Sanity Checks 1 through 4